-- Under normal funding circumstances, refer qualified veterans to new job openings, especially Federal Contractor job orders, prior to all non-veteran job referral activity. - Veteran normal funding circumstances, refer qualified veterans to new job openings, especially Federal Contractor job orders, prior to all non-veteran job referral.
+- Referral of qualified veterans to new job openings, especially Federal Contractor job orders, prior to all non-veteran job referral activity. - Veteran placement at the top of WIOA waiting lists (ITAs and OJT) for limited training funds.

 MDES management will monitor priority of service by reviewing quarterly performance reports, manager reports, and MS Works reports.
 MDES management will monitor priority of service in covered programs at two levels.
 Workforce Investment Network (WIN) Job Centers will continue to use established protocol of identifying targeted groups.
 At the state level, management will continue to analyze performance reports, manager reports, and MS Works reports.
 WIN Job Center services are made available and provided to eligible veterans, transitioning service members, VA VR & E Chapter 31 veterans, Native American Veterans, other groups targeted for special consideration, and veterans with significant barriers to employment through outreach activities performed by Disabled Veteran Outreach Specialists (DVOPs).
 MDES will continue to encourage non-DOL program partners to focus on providing priority of service to targeted groups for special consideration.